doriansmiley/foundry-developer-foundations/README.md

 # WiP: Foundry Developer Foundations
 ### IMPORTANT: This project is under active development and refactoring in preparation for v0

+# If you are a developer and want to learn and contribute to this project email me at dsmiley@codestrap.me and I will train you.
+This is a limited time offer while we build our core user and contributor base.

 ### IMPORTANT: This README is also under active development and not ready for use.
 Do not use this code in your applications.
 We are looking for contributors.
 You can participate without a Foundry stack by following the contributor guide.
 We expect a v0 release in June 2025.